Gator at the Corkscrew Swamp Sanctuary in Southwest Florida

 Admission Pricing

-The entrance to this sanctuary is a bit steep at $17 per person, and worse, the price seems to go up every year.
+The entrance to this sanctuary is a bit steep at $17 per person.
 While there are many free preserves in Southwest Florida, it’s always great to know that your money goes towards supporting a good cause.
 Donations are also appreciated as they go towards protecting rare plant, bird, and animal life.
+Pricing current as of spring 2025 and subject to change.